vivekagr/AWS-SAA-C02-Course/README.md

 EFS runs inside a VPC.
 Inside EFS you create file systems and these use POSIX permissions.
 EFS is made available inside a VPC via mount targets.
-Mount targets have IP addresses taken from the IP address range of the subnet they're inside.
-For HA, you need to make sure that you put mount targets in each AZ the system runs in.
+Mount targets have IP addresses taken from the IP address range of the subnet they're inside. **For HA, you need to make sure that you put mount targets in each AZ the system runs in.**

 You can use hybrid networking to connect to the same mount targets.

 #### EFS Exam PowerUp

-- EFS is Linux Only
+- EFS is **Linux Only**
 - Two performance modes:
-  - General purpose is good for latency sensitive use cases.
+  - **General purpose** is good for latency sensitive use cases.
     - General purpose should be default for 99.9% of uses.
-  - Max I/O performance mode can scale to higher levels of aggregate t-put and IOPS but it does have increased latencies.
+  - **Max I/O performance** mode can scale to higher levels of aggregate t-put and IOPS but it does have increased latencies.
 - Two t-put modes:
   - Bursting works like GP2 volumes inside EBS with a burst pool.
-  The more data you store in the FS, the better performance you get.
+  **The more data you store in the FS, the better performance you get**.
   - Provisioned t-put modes can specify t-put requirements separately from size.
 - Two storage classes available:
   - Standard
-  - Infrequent access
+  - IA - Infrequent Access
   - Can use lifecycle policies to move data between classes.

 ---